Sehnya/seh-nya/README.md

 Nothing else is required in the Railway UI if `railway.toml` is at the repo root.
 If Railway still shows "no start command", set the same Build/Start commands manually in Build & Deploy.

 Tip: keep your Bun lockfile committed so Nixpacks reliably detects Bun.
+We standardize on the text bun.lock in this repo (bun.lockb is ignored).

 ## Scripts
 - `bun run build`: bundles `src/client/main.tsx` and generates Tailwind CSS to `static/dist/styles.css`.